Adityamane88/clearlabel/README.md

 - Scoring weights in `scoreFood()` / `scoreCosmetic()`
 - Colors and fonts in the `:root` CSS variables

-If a product isn't found, it isn't in the open databases yet — add it at openfoodfacts.org or openbeautyfacts.org (photo + barcode, 30 seconds) and your app picks it up immediately.
-That's the open-data deal: everyone's scans get better.
+If a product isn't found in any database, the app no longer dead-ends: it offers to **scan the ingredients label** with your camera (or lets you type it), scores it on the spot, and remembers it on your device.
+You can also add the product at openfoodfacts.org or openbeautyfacts.org (photo + barcode, 30 seconds) so it works for everyone — that's the open-data deal: everyone's scans get better.

 ## Disclaimer